funkhaus/fuxt/README.md

 ## Store tracking breakpoint size

-`Default.vue` will do some basic width detection and set `state.breakpoint`.
+`Default.vue` will do some basic width detection and set `$store.state.breakpoint`.
 You can customize this if needed.

 ## Shortcodes